-This same commitment extends to our other upstream services, which include consulting, projects and studies, oil and gas advisory services, quality assurance, and direct hire recruiting.
+This commitment extends to our all of our services also including consulting and recruitment.
 At all levels of our organization, we are led by years of direct, applied industry experience.

 Whether for hiring decisions or strategic investments, SCA's recommendations are grounded in professional ethics, and supported by respected authorities and decision makers.